yurithome123/yurithome123/README.md

 - 🥇 First place winner at the IFPR Robotics Olympiad 2023.

 ## Technical Skills
-I am a Full Stack developer with expertise in the following languages:
+Developer with expertise in the following languages:
 - C#
 - C++
 - Java
 - C
 - Python
+- HTML
 - Lua

 ## Experience